elusivecodes/FrostColor/README.md

 #### From HSL

-Create a color from a HSL range, where `hue` is a value between 0 and 360, and `saturation` and `lightness` are values between 0 and 100.
+- `hue` is a number between 0 and 360.
+- `saturation` is a number between 0 and 100.
+- `lightness` is a number between 0 and 100.
+- `alpha` is a number between 0 and 1, and will default to 1 if it is omitted.

 ```javascript
 const color = Color.fromHSL(hue, saturation, lightness, alpha);